OHNLP/omop_mcp/README.md

 ## Usage Example

-It is recommended to specify the OMOP field and table name in the prompt for improved accuracy.
+- It is recommended to specify the OMOP field and table name in the prompt for improved accuracy.
   Refer to [omop_concept_id_fields.json](src/omop_mcp/data/omop_concept_id_fields.json) for the list of OMOP fields and tables that store concept IDs.

+- You can specify preferred vocabularies for the mapping in order of priority (e.g., "SNOMED preferred" or "LOINC > SNOMED > RxNorm").

 **Prompt:**
 "Map 'DC/DISC TO REHAB' for the 'discharge_to_concept_id' field in the 'visit_occurrence' table"